Pictures and memories of sailing on the S.S. America

 Reading other children’s accounts of their journeys brought back lots of memories but I have only one souvenir – a photograph of a huge wave about to break over the bridge during a mid-Atlantic.
 Kathleen Curley

 In 1949 my widowed mother and I were offered a new life in Boston, which it seemed like a chance of a new life.
 We were booked to sail in May, but in February a letter arrived, offering us a place on the “SS America “ and we were on our way to the Promised Land.
-We set off for Cobh and all the grown ups were upset and crying, which I couldn’t understand at all.
+We set off for Cobh and all the grown-ups were upset and crying, which I couldn’t understand at all.
 This was all a fantastic adventure.
 After about two days at sea, we had lifeboat drill.
 I proceeded to have hysterics and wouldn’t put on my life jacket in spite of the fact that I was convinced the ship was sinking.
 Eventually, my mother managed to get me into my jacket and up on deck.
 We stood in line according to our deck and cabin number and were told which lifeboat to go to in the – extremely unlikely – event of an emergency.
-Lifeboat drill was compulsory for everyone, except those who were ill or unable to climb all the various stairways.
-Then, with all the logic of a six year old, once I realised there was no danger, I refused to take off the jacket.
+The lifeboat drill was compulsory for everyone, except those who were ill or unable to climb all the various stairways.
+Then, with all the logic of a six-year-old, once I realized there was no danger, I refused to take off the jacket.
 My mother made friends with some of the other young women on the ship, many of whom were English GI brides in their way to a new life in America.
-She tried to get me to stay in the playroom with the other children and the nursemaids, but in vain.
+She tried to get me to stay in the playroom with the other children and the nursemaids but in vain.
 As an only child, used to wandering the hills on my own, I hated being cooped up with a lot of other children and the minute their backs were turned I disappeared to explore the rest of the ship.
 My favorite place – somewhere they never thought to look – was the Library.

 Strictly speaking, I shouldn’t have been there, but as I was a quiet child and just sat in one of the big armchairs looking at the pictures in the books, nobody seemed to mind.
 I attached myself to a young steward from the East End of London, who treated me like his kid sister.
 He was about 18 years old and one of a big family which he missed terribly.
 He let me ring the dinner gong and I thought he was wonderful.
 One of his other duties was to hold open the heavy doors of the First Class Dining Room as we went in to dinner.
 One evening, as I went along with my mother, I stopped in front of him and, in that clear, carrying voice peculiar to young children, announced, “I’d love you to be my Daddy!”
 The poor lad nearly died of embarrassment, as did my mother who must have been in her early 30s by then.
 Refrigeration was rather basic in those days and all the milk was frozen solid.
 I hated the ice-cold milk, with bits of ice still floating in it, having been used to warm milk straight from the cow.
 One of the stewards told me that that was how it came out of the very special cow they had on board, which I didn’t believe for one minute.
 I might have only been six years old, but I wasn’t that green!
 Halfway across the Atlantic, we were contacted by a sister ship going to other way and warned to “batten down the hatches”, as we were heading into a storm.
 Heavy ropes appeared in the passageways and everything that might move was tied down.
 The dishes on the tables had suction cups under them to keep them from sliding off, but that didn’t stop the soup from spilling on to the beautifully crisp linen tablecloths.
-I had been looking forward to seeing the Statue of Liberty, so when the great moment arrived – about 5.30 a.m. – I was up at the open porthole in my pyjamas, calling out to everyone, “I see the Statue”.
+I had been looking forward to seeing the Statue of Liberty, so when the great moment arrived – about 5.30 a.m. – I was up at the open porthole in my pajamas, calling out to everyone, “I see the Statue”.
 I wasn’t very popular with the rest of the passengers who couldn’t have cared less about the Statue of Liberty, especially at that ungodly hour of the morning.
-For my pains I developed a nasty head cold, which never seemed to go away until we were back in Ireland.
+For my pains, I developed a nasty head cold, which never seemed to go away until we were back in Ireland.

 Here it is.
 The amazing part is that I am in the back row, tallest kid.
 When I found the photo, I realized that my younger brother is the one holding the plaque SS America.
 Sailing was in mid 1958.